-Depreciating asset initially used for other than a taxable purpose
+EXAMPLE: Depreciating asset initially used for other than a taxable purpose

-Paul purchased a refrigerator on 1 July 2001 and immediately used it wholly for private purposes.
-He started a new business on 1 March 2004 and then used the refrigerator wholly in his business.
-Paul's refrigerator started to decline in value from 1 July 2001 as that was the day he first used it.
+Paul purchased a refrigerator on 1 July 2002 and immediately used it wholly for private purposes.
+He started a new business on 1 March 2005 and then used the refrigerator wholly in his business.
+Paul's refrigerator started to decline in value from 1 July 2002 as that was the day he first used it.
 He needs to work out the refrigerator's decline in value from that date.
-However, Paul can only claim a deduction for the decline in value for the period commencing 1 March 2004 when the refrigerator was used for a taxable purpose.
+However, Paul can only claim a deduction for the decline in value for the period commencing 1 March 2005 when he used the refrigerator for a taxable purpose.